 - If you’re a hot sleeper

 Some mattress manufacturers claim their mattresses are cooling, taking in all the layers, but they’re not.
 Different layers form a bed like protectors, sheets, and others on the top of mattresses.
 Keeping that in mind, opt for a latex or foam mattress as they can keep your body cool.
-The primary factor to note here is that these mattresses work even better when they’re soft and the body sinks in. you can also fill your bed with other sleeping accessories to keep yourself cool, like sheets and toppers.
+The primary factor to note here that soft mattresses work even better because body sinks in.
+You can also fill your bed with other sleeping accessories to keep yourself cool, like sheets and toppers.

 - If you’re prone to allergies